qmk/qmk_firmware/docs/feature_sequencer.md

 #define SEQUENCER_STEPS 32
 ```

+## Tracks

+You can program up to 8 independent tracks with the step sequencer.
+Select the tracks you want to edit, enable or disable some steps, and start the sequence!

 ## Resolutions

 While the tempo defines the absolute speed at which the sequencer goes through the steps, the resolution defines the granularity of these steps (from coarser to finer).